 Roughly two hours north of Phoenix, you’ll find the Verde Valley.
 Situated along the Verde River, the region boasts mesas, buttes, and mountain views.
 It’s hard to believe there’s a wine scene exploding here, but indeed there is!

-Though Sedona is a great place to base your Verde Valley vacation, why not explode a stay in nearby Jerome?
+Though Sedona is a great place to base your Verde Valley vacation, why not explore a stay in nearby Jerome?
 Founded in 1876, this historic copper mining town once eared the title of the “Wickedest Town in the West.”
 In its heyday, the town produced 3 million pounds of copper monthly.
 Today, Jerome is America’s largest ghost town, with a population of approximately 353.
 Don’t worry—there’s still plenty to do and see.

 You’re in the wild west, so why not live like it by renting the John Riordan House.
 Originally built in 1898, this home remained vacant for nearly 60 years (mostly buried under mud!) before undergoing a restoration project in 2013.
-Walk to downtown for wine tasting, food and shopping.
+Walk to downtown for wine tasting, food, and shopping.
 Buy a few bottles of vino to sip on your patio, soaking up views of the entire Verde Valley.

 If you love wine and music, check out Caduceus Cellars Tasting Room, pouring in Italian and Spanish-style wines produced at its nearby vineyard.
-Owner and winemaker, Maynard James Keenan (yep, the guy from metal band, TOOL), along with his wife, Jennifer, are produce roughly 4500 cases a year in their tiny underground cement facility known as The Bunker.
+Owner and winemaker, Maynard James Keenan (yep, the guy from a metal band, TOOL), along with his wife, Jennifer, are producing roughly 4500 cases a year in their tiny underground cement facility known as The Bunker.
 Who knew wine was so rock and roll?

 What’s your favorite lesser-known place to drink wine?
 Share in the comments!